sulaayman/pdsnd_github/README.md

   1. The most used stations
   2. The most travelled day.
   3. The averge trip time.
-  4. The rush jour or time with most demand.
+  4. The rush hour period or time with most demand.

 ### Files used
 bikeshare.py